takaobaltazar/sap-capm-bookshop/Day-4-Exercise-2-REPL.md

 ## Connect to Data Source / Database
 ### Steps
-1. After you enable the `REP`L using `cds repl`, connect to database.
+1. After you enable the `REPL` using `cds repl`, connect to database.
 2. Enter command in `terminal`
 ```cds
 await cds.connect.to('db')